Joshhortt/paint-counter/README.md

 ## Specs

-_his web app will take a user number above zero and return a list of numbers counting up from zero to 48_.</br>
+_This web app will take a user number above zero and return a list of numbers counting up from zero to 48_.</br>
 _If the user enter the number Zero it will return a displayed message_.</br>
 _Some of the listed numbers will be replaced with words_.</br>
 _If the number entered is higher than number 48 it will display an image_: